-ANNUAL CURRICULUM COVERAGE FOR ENGLISH 2023-24 AUTUMN SPRING SUMMER YEAR 1/2 Writing to entertain-stories and poems Writing to recount Writing to entertain-stories and poems Writing to inform Writing to instruct Writing to entertain-stories and poems Writing to persuade YEAR 3/4 Writing to entertain-stories and poems Writing to recount Writing to entertain-stories and poems Writing to inform Writing to explain Writing to entertain-stories and poems Writing to persuade YEAR 5/6 Writing to entertain-stories and poems Writing to recount Writing to explain Writing to entertain-stories and poems Writing to inform Writing to discuss Writing to entertain-stories and poems Writing to discuss Consolidation of skills in preparation for Y7
+ANNUAL CURRICULUM COVERAGE FOR ENGLISH 2025-26

+AUTUMN SPRING SUMMER YEAR 1/2 Writing to entertain-stories and poemsWriting to recount Writing to entertain-stories and poems Writing to inform Writing to instruct Writing to entertain-stories and poems Writing to persuade YEAR 3/4 Writing to entertain-stories and poems Writing to recount Writing to entertain-stories and poems Writing to inform Writing to explain Writing to entertain-stories and poems Writing to persuade YEAR 5/6 Writing to entertain-stories and poems Writing to recount Writing to explain Writing to entertain-stories and poems Writing to inform Writing to discuss Writing to entertain-stories and poems Writing to explain Consolidation of skills in preparation for Y7

-ANNUAL CURRICULUM COVERAGE FOR ENGLISH 2023-24 CLASS 3 AUTUMN 1 AUTUMN 2 SPRING 1 SPRING 2 SUMMER 1 SUMMER 2 PURPOSE Writing to entertain Writing to recount Writing to explain Writing to entertain Writing to inform Writing to entertain Writing to discuss Writing to entertain Writing to inform, persuade and recount Writing to entertain Writing to discuss FORM Poetry-imagery Narrative-settings Diary Writing Explanations Narrative-creating atmosphere Formal report Poetry-form Narrative-character Formal discursive text Narrative-viewpoint Letters written in role Diary entries Narrative-dialogue GRAMMAR AND PUNCTUATION Expanded noun phrases to convey complicated information concisely Using commas to clarify meaning and avoid ambiguity in writing Devices to build cohesion within a paragraph and linking ideas across paragraphs using adverbials of time, place and number Layout devices Use of a colon to introduce a list and use of semi-colons within lists Punctuation of bullet points to list information Using the perfect form of verbs to mark relationships of time and cause Using passive verbs to affect the presentation of information in a sentence Using relative clauses beginning with who, which, where, when, whose, that or an implied (i.e. omitted) relative pronoun.
-Using brackets, dashes or commas to indicate parenthesis Using semi-colons, colons or dashes to mark boundaries between independent clauses (Y6 only) Linking ideas across paragraphs using a wider range of cohesive devices: repletion of a word or phrase; grammatical connections; ellipsis Using modal verbs or adverbs to indicate degrees of possibility The difference between vocabulary typical of informal speech and vocabulary appropriate for formal speech and writing.
-The difference between the structures of informal speech and structures appropriate for formal speech and writing How words are related by meaning as synonyms and antonyms Using hyphens to avoid ambiguity SPELLING RULES (TEACHING) Words ending in -ent, - ence/-ency Words with 'silent' letters i.e. letters whose presence cannot be predicted from the pronunciation of the word Words ending in -able and -ible Words with the 'i' sound spelled ei after c Words ending in -ably and -ibly Words containing the letter string -ough SPELLING RULES (REVISIT) Endings which sound like/spelled like - cious or -tious Adding suffixes beginning with vowel letters to words ending in fer Endings which sound like/spelled like -cial/-tial Use of the hyphen to join a prefix to a root word Words ending in -ant, -ance/-ancy, Homophones and other words that are commonly confused CROSS CURRICULAR WRITING
+ANNUAL CURRICULUM COVERAGE FOR ENGLISH 2025-26 CLASS 3

+AUTUMN 1 AUTUMN 2 SPRING 1 SPRING 2 SUMMER 1 SUMMER 2 PURPOSE Writing to entertain Writing to recount Writing to explain Writing to entertain Writing to inform Writing to entertain Writing to discuss Writing to entertain FORM Poetry-imagery Narrative-character Sports Commentary Explanations Poetry-form and narrative viewpoint Narrative-creating atmosphere Formal report Narrative-structure Formal discursive text Narrative-dialogue GRAMMAR AND PUNCTUATION Expanded noun phrases to convey complicated information concisely Using commas to clarify meaning and avoid ambiguity in writing Devices to build cohesion within a paragraph and linking ideas across paragraphs using adverbials of time, place and number Layout devices Use of a colon to introduce a list and use of semi-colons within lists Punctuation of bullet points to list information Using the perfect form of verbs to mark relationships of time and cause Using passive verbs to affect the presentation of information in a sentence Using relative clauses beginning with who, which, where, when, whose, that or an implied (i.e. omitted) relative pronoun.
+Using brackets, dashes or commas to indicate parenthesis Using semi-colons, colons or dashes to mark boundaries between independent clauses (Y6 only) Linking ideas across paragraphs using a wider range of cohesive devices: repetition of a word or phrase; grammatical connections; ellipsis Using modal verbs or adverbs to indicate degrees of possibility The difference between vocabulary typical of informal speech and vocabulary appropriate for formal speech and writing.
+How words are related by meaning as synonyms and antonyms Using hyphens to avoid ambiguity SPELLING RULES (TEACHING) Words ending in -ent, - ence/-ency Words with 'silent' letters i.e. letters whose presence cannot be predicted from the pronunciation of the word Words ending in -able and -ible Words with the 'i' sound spelled ei after c Words ending in -ably and -ibly Words containing the letter string -ough SPELLING RULES (REVISIT) Endings which sound like/spelled like -cious or -tious Adding suffixes beginning with vowel letters to words ending in -fer Endings which sound like/spelled like -cial/tial Use of the hyphen to join a prefix to a root word Words ending in -ant, -ance/-ancy, Homophones and other words that are commonly confused CROSS CURRICULAR WRITING